Search Over Memory Artifacts

 Hybrid Search for Chat History with Metadata Filters

-Besides the vector similarity search for Messages and Summaries stored in Zep, you can also use metadata filters for your searches.
+Besides the vector similarity search for Facts and Messages stored in Zep, you can also use metadata filters for your searches.
 You also have the option to conduct searches based purely on metadata.

 5 "where": {"jsonpath": '$[*] ? (@.foo == "bar")'},